Jorge Soler Player Props: Marlins vs. Cubs

-The Miami Marlins, including Jorge Soler (.200 slugging percentage in past 10 games, including zero home run), battle starting pitcher Justin Steele and the Chicago Cubs at LoanDepot park, Sunday at 12:05 PM ET.
+The Miami Marlins, including Jorge Soler (.171 on-base percentage in past 10 games, 123 points below season-long percentage), take on starting pitcher Drew Smyly and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Cubs.
+In his last game he had a hitless showing (0-for-4) against the Cubs.

 Jorge Soler Game Info & Props vs. the Cubs